 I had the pleasure of spending an hour with Patricia Raskin, a Seattle-based business lawyer and the genius behind Anne Sylvain handbags who in 2008 decided it was “now or never” if she wanted to create.
 Years later after trial and error and going through multiple manufacturers, she has produced beautiful bags that are now available in stores in Bellevue, San Francisco, Maryland and Washington D.C.
+They are worthy rivals even to a Hermes Bag Replica which is currently one of the most popular bags on the market, but I’m sure that as Raskin’s popularity also rises, so might her prices.
+We’d better snap these bags up now!
 She was gracious enough to share a little slice of her story.

 Kiri Callaghan: So “Le Mans”–named of course, for the annual road race in France–this is your first collection, yes?
 Can you tell us what started it all?

 Patricia Raskin: Oh, That’s a great scene for you.
 In 2006 I was visiting a friend in Paris, we were on our way to dinner, and he said, “I gotta show you something.”
 And he took me around the corner to a hotel-Hotel Costes, they do music, by the way, they’re renown for hip and trendy-anyway, there were five sports cars parked out front.
 And I’d seen sports cars but never really took it in but on that street in front of that hotel-there was just something about it that really drew me in.
 It was so chic.
 It was the first time I ever looked at a car and thought, ‘This is art.’
 And now I just have this passion for cars… You know the Ferrari dealer on Madison and 12th?
 That’s an art gallery to me.
 I can stand there and just admire-I usually go at night, obviously, but I get such an artistic inspiration from them.
 Anyway, that’s where it started.